The origins of the Oporto Jewish Community

 The emergence of "Portuguese" Jews

 In 1925, some Portuguese citizens presented themselves before Captain Barros Basto saying they were Jews.
 They were descendants of Jews victimized by the Edict of expulsion and the inquisitorial persecution and still practiced Jewish rituals in secret in their homes or in the fields.
 The rituals already contained Christian influences and were rather uncharacterized in relation to the official current of Judaism in the world, that those crypto-Jews had no idea still existed.
-Crypto-Judaism, discovered by Samuel Schwarz, a Polish Jew, in 1915, and internationally catapulted by historian Cecil Roth, would be the target of a global rescue attempt anchored in the Jewish Community of Porto.
+Crypto-Judaism, discovered by Samuel Schwarz, a Polish Jew, and by Abade do Baçal, a priest of the Church, and internationally catapulted by historian Cecil Roth, would be the target of a global rescue attempt anchored in the Jewish Community of Porto.

 The «Rescue Work»